 Ideal franchisee candidates want to do what is right, and do it in the best way.

 Ideal franchisee candidates will be calm under pressure.
-They will remain logical and objective, even when things go wrong or if business gets exceedingly busy.
+They will remain logical and objective, even when things go wrong or if the business gets exceedingly busy.

-Ideal franchisee candidates really care about their jobs, and take personal pride and enjoyment from their work.
+Ideal franchisee candidates really care about their jobs and take personal pride and enjoyment from their work.